Shoulder Impingement Syndrome: Causes and Treatment

 For mild cases, rest, activity modification, physical therapy, and other conservative treatments may be effective within a few weeks to a few months.
 For more severe cases, recovery may take several months or longer, especially if surgery is required.

-It is important to follow the treatment plan prescribed by your therapist and to communicate any changes in your symptoms or progress.
+It is important to follow the treatment plan prescribed by your clinical and to communicate any changes in your symptoms or progress.

 With proper treatment and rehabilitation, most people with shoulder impingement can achieve significant pain relief and return to their normal activities over time.